 Avoid Crossing Your Legs

-Crossing your legs in a business environment or during a meeting is highly inappropriate.
+Crossing your legs in a business environment or meeting is highly inappropriate.
 Though both men and women tend to do it, it must be at all costs avoided.

-If at all you find the need to cross your legs, make sure you cross them at the ankles and not knees.
-That way when you need to suddenly shift you can do it subtly without making it obvious.
+If at all you find the need to cross your legs, make sure you cross them at the ankles and not the knees.
+That way, when you need to shift suddenly, you can do it subtly without making it obvious.

 Pointing Must Be Done With An Open Palm

-If you can avoid pointing all together that would be ideal.
-However if a situation arises where you can’t avoid it, make sure you point with an open palm and not with your index finger.
+Suppose you avoid pointing altogether; that would be ideal.
+However, if you can’t avoid it, indicate with an open palm, not your index finger.

-This rule is applicable to both genders.
-Pointing with a single finger or particularly your index finger indicates aggression.
-So when pointing keep all your fingers together and point with an open palm.
+This rule applies to both genders.
+Pointing with a single finger, particularly your index finger, indicates aggression.
+So, keep all your fingers together and file with an open palm.

-Your opinion may matter and you may have a very valid point to put forward in a group discussion at your office place, however wait until you get a chance to speak.
-Don’t cut other people off or interrupt them while they speak.
+Your opinion may matter, and you may have a valid point to put forward in a group discussion at your office; however, wait until you get a chance to speak.
+Don’t cut other people off or interrupt them while they talk.

 Mind Your Tongue

 You may encounter a situation where you’re extremely annoyed with a colleague or subordinate.
-Irrespective of how heated the situation maybe, ensure that you keep your cool and watch your language.
+Irrespective of how heated the case may be, keep your cool and watch your language.

 Never use abusive language or obscene words in the office.
 Even written communication should be polite and respectful.
-Ensure you don’t use derogatory or rude language, it is absolutely unacceptable.
+Ensure you don’t use derogatory or rude language; it is unacceptable.

 Knock Before Entering

-Make sure you knock before you enter a colleagues or seniors cabin.
-Don’t ever walk in unannounced.
-You have absolutely no right to interrupt someone’s work and it is essential for you to respect their space and privacy.
-So if you find that their cabin door is pulled shut, knock and announce your presence before walking in.
+Never walk in unannounced.
+Make sure you knock before you enter a colleague’s or senior’s cabin.
+You have absolutely no right to interrupt someone’s work, and you need to respect their space and privacy.
+So if you find their cabin door pulled shut, knock and announce your presence before walking in.

 Stay Miles Away From Gossip

-Though it may be extremely tempting to indulge in office gossip, stay away from it.
-Gossiping about colleagues not only damages their image in the organisation but it also speaks volumes about the kind of person you are.
-Don’t let curiosity carry you away and avoid listening to other people gossip too.
+Though indulging in office gossip may be extremely tempting, stay away from it.
+Gossiping about colleagues damages their image in the organization and speaks volumes about the kind of person you are.
+Don’t let curiosity carry you away; avoid listening to other people gossip too.

-No matter how busy you are or how senior your post in an organisation may be, ensure that you show up on time for meetings and conferences.
-If you think being late is fashionable and gives people a reason to believe that you are extremely busy, you are wrong.
+No matter how busy or senior your post in an organization may be, ensure you attend meetings and conferences on time.
+If you think being late is fashionable and gives people a reason to believe you are extremely busy, you are wrong.
 Showing up late only shows how inconsiderate you are and how you disrespect other people’s time.

 Keep Your Phone Away

-It is NOT ok to take calls, reply to text messages and scan through emails during meetings.
-It is extremely irritating and highly disrespectful to other people attending the meeting.
-Also make sure you keep your phone on silent while attending a meeting so that it doesn’t disturb the other attendees and the speaker.
+Taking calls, replying to text messages, and scanning emails during meetings could be better.
+It is extremely irritating and highly disrespectful to other people attending the conference.
+Also, make sure you keep your phone on silent while attending a meeting to avoid disturbing the other attendees and the speaker.

 Avoid Pulling Out A Chair For Others

-In a social setting it is acceptable for a man to pull out a chair for a lady.
-However in a professional atmosphere this is highly unacceptable and rude.
-Men and women are considered equals at the work place and both can pull out their own chairs.
+Men and women are considered equals in the workplace, and both can pull out their chairs.
+In a social setting, it is acceptable for a man to pull out a chair for a lady.
+However, in a professional atmosphere, this is highly unacceptable and rude.

 Don’t Leave Before Your Senior Does At a Corporate Party

-It is absolutely rude and unacceptable for you to leave a corporate function or party before your senior departs.
-Ensure you stay back at the event until your senior excuses himself and leaves.
+It is rude and unacceptable to leave a corporate function or party before your senior departs.
+Ensure you stay at the event until your old excuses himself and leaves.

-Food should be eaten only in the office etiquette dining place and not in your cabin or cubicle.
-If for some reason you are absolutely unable to make it to the lunch room, then make sure the food you eat in your cubicle doesn’t have a foul and unbearable odour.
-Also ensure you clean up after your meal.
+Food should be eaten only in the office etiquette dining place rather than in your cabin or cubicle.
+If, for some reason, you cannot make it to the lunch room, then make sure the food you eat in your booth doesn’t have a foul and unbearable odor.
+Also, ensure you clean up after your meal.

-Make sure that you dress in a professional and acceptable manner.
+Make sure that you dress professionally and acceptably.
 Avoid wearing clothes that are revealing or inappropriate.
-If your office has a dress code then make sure you stick by the code.
+If your office has a dress code, then make sure you stick by the code.

 Limit Personal Calls